Roger Charlier: Early life and Second World War

 Charlier's paternal grandparents were from Wallonia and his maternal grandparents were from Flanders.
 He started out as a teacher at a secondary school in the early 1940s.
 During the Second World War, he was commissioned on 15 February 1945 and demobilised on 31 October 1945.
 He was briefly imprisoned by the Germans.
 After his release, he commanded a unit in Limburg.
 Working for the Belgian Ministry of Justice, he became a member of the prosecuting team for the Belgian and Luxembourg delegation to the Nuremberg trials, interrogating, among others, Eggert Reeder and Alexander von Falkenhausen.
 Furthermore, he was a newspaper correspondent, including an editor at De Volksgazet (1949).

 Career

 He became deputy-director to the United Nations Relief and Rehabilitation Administration (UNRRA), managing a refugee camp in Ansbach, near Nuremberg.
 Around this time, he met and married American army nurse Captain Marie Helen Glennon.
 This marriage was highly uncommon, since more American male soldiers married European women.
-The American consul in Frankfurt advised Charlier that "spouse" could mean bride as well as groom, which helped to regularise his situation.
-Charlier wrote a book about this episode of his life under a pen name, Henri Rochard.
+The American consul in Frankfurt advised Charlier that "spouse" could mean groom as well as bride, which helped to regularise his situation.
+Charlier wrote a book about this episode of his life under the pen name Henri Rochard.
 The Hollywood film I Was a Male War Bride was based on this autobiography.
-The famous scene where Charlier, played by Cary Grant, impersonates a female army nurse, was however not a historically correct scene.
-Glennon died after ten years of marriage.
+However, the famous scene where Charlier, played by Cary Grant, impersonates a female army nurse, was not historically correct.
+Glennon died after ten years of the marriage.
 The couple had no children.
-Later, he married Patricia Mary Simonet, with whom he had two children.
+Later, Charlier married Patricia Mary Simonet, with whom he had two children.